The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Background

-Contrastive batches often contain items from a single source so the model can focus on internal semantics \citep{nussbaum2024nomicembedtrainingreproducible}.
-A side-effect is that separate sources may occupy separate regions of the space, especially when cross-source positives are scarce.
-Multilingual models face a similar issue: even when trained with translation pairs \citep{wang2024multilingual}, large amounts of monolingual data still push languages apart.
+Contrastive batches are often drawn from a single source, enabling the model to focus on internal semantics \citep{nussbaum2024nomicembedtrainingreproducible}.
+A side effect is that different sources may occupy distinct regions of the embedding space, especially when cross-source positives are scarce.
+Multilingual models exhibit a similar problem: even when trained with translation pairs \citep{wang2024multilingual}, large amounts of monolingual data tends to push languages apart.

-Notwithstanding efforts to make contrastive pairs comparable, the resulting embeddings still encode confounding information.
-Platform-specific jargon and style can be pivotal.
-Language can proxy for topic or geography.
-For authors or outlets, stylistic markers linked to gender or ideology become shortcuts for similarity.
-Because these attributes correlate with content, they act as \emph{observed confounders} in distance-based analyses.
+Despite attempts to construct comparable contrastive pairs, the resulting embeddings still encode confounding information.
+Platform-specific jargon and style can dominate representations.
+In addition, language itself may serve as a proxy for topic or geography.
+For authors and outlets, stylistic markers linked to gender or ideology can act as shortcuts for similarity.
+Because these attributes correlate with content, they function as \emph{observed confounders} in distance-based analyses.